Vivashwan/google-review-scraper/README.md

 **Reviews ending with `… More` in the text**
 The "More" button expander runs automatically.
-If some reviews still appear truncated, Google uses CSS-level truncation on those specific reviews — no button exists and the full text is not in the DOM until you click into the individual review.
-This affects a small percentage of reviews.
+If some reviews still appear truncated, Google uses CSS-level truncation on those specific reviews — no button exists and the full text is not in the DOM until you click into the individual review. **This affects a some percentage of reviews if gmaps_review_scraper used, although gains in reviews scraped.**

 ---